Advanced Building Performance Evaluation (MSc)

 - Develop management strategies for effective operation of buildings to meet environmental and energy performance targets.

 On completing the programme you will be able to:

-- Discuss and critique the bodies of theories from phenomenology, ergonomics, user-centred studies, systems thinking and performance-based thinking that are relevant to the context of energy and environmental performance of buildings
+- Discuss and critique the bodies of theories from building sciences, social sciences and humanities that are relevant to the context of energy and environmental performance of buildings

 - Explain the different concepts of performance gaps and the origins of deviations between expected, desired and actual performance